dolphindb/Tutorials_EN/database.md

 The data type DOUBLE can't be used for a partition column.
 ```

-Although DolphinDB supports TIME, SECOND, and DATETIME for partitioning columns, please avoid using them for value partitions.
+Although DolphinDB supports TIME, SECOND and DATETIME for partitioning columns, please avoid using them for value partitions.
 Otherwise each partition may be too small.
 It is very time consuming to create and query millions of small partitions.

 The partitioning columns should be relevant in most database transactions, especially database updates.
 For example, many tasks on financial databases involve stock symbols and dates.
 Therefore stock symbols and dates are natural candidates as partitioning columns.
 As will be discussed in section 5.2, DolphinDB doesn't allow multiple threads or processes to write to the same partition simultaneously when updating the database.
 Considering we may need to update data of a date or of a stock, if we use other partitioning columns such as trading hour, multiple writers may write to the same partition simultaneously and cause problems.